sh1198/SQL/README.md

-# Welcome to my SQL Portfolio — a curated collection of hands-on projects that showcase my ability to work with real-world datasets, write efficient queries, and draw actionable insights.
-These projects demonstrate my proficiency in core SQL concepts including WHERE, LIKE, IN, BETWEEN, GROUP BY, JOINS, subqueries, and window functions.
+# Welcome to my SQL Portfolio!
+This repository showcases a collection of hands-on SQL projects where I work with diverse datasets to solve real-world problems.
+Each project demonstrates my ability to write clean, efficient queries while analyzing and interpreting data to uncover actionable insights.

 # Each project highlights a unique dataset and business scenario — from eCommerce trends and customer behavior to HR analytics and sales performance.
 Whether it's cleaning raw data, generating summary statistics, or answering complex business questions, I approach each task with a data-driven mindset and attention to detail.